The Year of the MicrocontrollerPage created: 2023-01-01 , updated: 2023-05-26

 I don’t mean to tease anyone with these currently unobtainable Raspberry Pi computers - I paid regular price for them years ago.
 This development could easily be done on a $50 used laptop.
 The real reason I’m going with my cardboard computer is that I want my kids to see that I’m not on "just another screen" while I’m doing this microcontroller development.
 I want this to look more like other physical crafts and hobbies (which I also do).

 Update: It’s working!
-I’m already seeing way more interest in my weird little cardboard setup than I ever do with the projects I do on a laptop or desktop!
+I’m already seeing way more interest from the kids in my weird little cardboard setup than I ever do with the projects I do on a laptop or desktop!

 So I have a tentative list of projects I’d like to build.
 I think I’ll update this content as an aperiodic blog as I build things throughout the year.
 (Update: So far so good.)